 - A couple of “Policy that is not complaint” events coming from MCM Policies.

 - “Launch Suspicious Network Tool in Container” (exfiltration and discovery) and “Terminal shell in container” (Command-Line Interface execution) runtime events, included in MITRE ATT&CK knowledge base of adversary tactics and techniques and detected by Sysdig Secure’s Falco engine,

 - Another couple of events from Sysdig Secure rules that watch the Kubernetes Audit Log, like an “Ingress Object Without TLS Cert” (PCI 4.1 – Strong cryptography for sensitive data) or a ”Configmap with Private Credentials” (NIST SP 800-190 3.3.2).

 Clicking on any of these items opens a detailed view.
 In this example we see a “terminal shell being spawned in a container” runtime event forwarded from Sysdig Secure.
 We can see that the security event occurred at the demo-kube-aws cluster, and additional context information shows metadata like the Kubernetes namespace and container name.
 The long description field contains even more information like the username, process name and image.

-For further incident response and forensics investigation, you can now jump into the Sysdig Secure UI and explore the details of the event:
+For further incident response and forensics investigation, you can click the link to “view details in Sysdig” in the security findings detail section, and jump into the Sysdig Secure UI to explore deeper details of the event:

 Now you can dig deeper by checking the Activity Audit and perform a post-mortem analysis, correlating all the activities from the same context in a timeline to find the Kubernetes user that launched the shell along with the activity that happened inside that terminal session: